Go to content

 Prof. h.c.
 Rafał Marcin Wasik

-The Ministry of Internally Displaced Persons of the Autonomous Republic of Abkhazia has officially expressed its sincere gratitude and appreciation to the Transnational Intergovernmental Organization “International Human Rights Commission Foundation” for its continued and invaluable humanitarian assistance.
+The Ministry of Internally Displaced Persons of the Autonomous Republic of Abkhazia has officially expressed its sincere gratitude and appreciation to the Transnational Intergnational Organization “International Human Rights Commission Foundation” for its continued and invaluable humanitarian assistance.

 In a formal letter and certificate of appreciation dated June 20, 2022, Minister David Patsatsia acknowledged the lasting contribution and commitment of IHRC to supporting the internally displaced persons from Abkhazia — one of the most vulnerable groups in the region.